 The Spinal Injuries Association (SIA) is the leading national user-led charity for spinal cord injured people.
 The charity is there to provide key services, share information and experience, and to campaign for change, ensuring each spinal injured person person can lead a full and active life.
 The charity’s vision is that all spinal cord injured (SCI) people receive the specialist treatment, care, rehabilitation and support they need to be fully integrated and empowered participants in society.
 For more information see www.spinal.co.uk and for a fundraising pack email email@example.com or call 0845 071 4350

-From our humble roots as a vegetable patch at Littlemore Hospital nearly 40 years ago, Restore has flourished across Oxfordshire.
+Celebrating 40 years in 2018, Restore has grown from humble roots as a vegetable patch at Littlemore Hospital to flourish across Oxfordshire.
 We now empower over 800 people with mental health problems to become experts in their own recovery, and to find and keep employment.
 We help people gain skills and confidence through gardening, woodwork, crafts and catering and we provide one-to-one employment support when people are ready to work or volunteer elsewhere.
 Find out more at www.restore.org.uk.

 Helen & Douglas House cares for terminally ill children, young adults and their families through exceptional hospice care.
 Each year the hospice needs to raise over £5 million to continue providing support to families dealing with the implications of living with a child who will die prematurely, the large majority of money comes through people donating and fundraising through challenges like this.
 Join the Helen & Douglas House Team and make a difference!